Bob Kelly (wrestler): Professional wrestling career

 Kelly married his wife, Chris, in June 1958 and started his journey in pro-wrestling the following year in Louisville, Kentucky.
 He began by setting up rings and helping the ring crew in a promotion run by Wee Willie Davis and soon was doing ring announcing for the outfit.
 This led to stints as a referee and eventually as an in-ring competitor, initially with the nickname “Irish”.
 Kelly has credited fellow wrestler Matt Gilmore (aka Duncan McTavish) as being his mentor.
 “He always liked me” Kelly said of Gilmore, “He watched me work…he asked Larry to book me with him in North Bay so he could work with me and show me what to do”.

-After a tenure wrestling in North Bay, Canada, Kelly went on to further his wrestling skills while under Lee Fields and Charlie Carr in Mobile, Alabama.
+After a tenure wrestling in North Bay, Ontario, Canada, Kelly went on to further his wrestling skills while under Lee Fields and Charlie Carr in Mobile, Alabama.
 He took quickly to the city, later starting that “I’m so thankful I spent my time in Mobile”.
 It work here where he also developed a close friendship with promoter Lee Fields, who became his best friend.
 He work often remark how the two miracles of his life were meeting his wife and making friends with Lee Fields.
 After Lee's retirement, Kelly travelled and occasionally tagged with his younger brother, Bobby.
 Kelly stated that “him and I just got along.
 We went over a million miles together.
 He was just great to be around”.

 Throughout his career, Kelly's home territory was the Gulf Coast region, a territory spanning from Northern Florida into Alabama and Mississippi.
-He became a top babyface in the territory, so much so that he didn’t need to travel often, as was the case for the majority of wrestlers in the United States at the time.
+He became a top babyface in the territory, so much so that he didn't need to travel often, as was the case for the majority of wrestlers in the United States at the time.
 “It was a deal where we didn’t need to go anywhere else.
 We had a home there and we was booked and we was on top, we made money” Kelly stated, “we were only out of town once or twice a week”.
 Kelly would travel to Eddie Graham’s Southern Florida territory and had occasionally wrestled in Puerto Rico, but he had no need to wrestle outside the Gulf Coast.
 Kelly always appreciated the importance of his fanbase.
 He remarked that he and Fields “after the matches, we’d never just leave.
 We stayed around and signed autographs”.
 During his career, Kelly had memorable feuds with wrestlers such as the Wrestling Pro, Eddie Sullivan and perhaps his most heated rival, Don Fargo.

 Kelly later became a booker for the Gulf Coast territory.
 He worked in this position for many years, coming “out of retirement” occasionally as part of the storylines.
 He wrestled his final match in 1986, a decade after his full-time wrestling career had ended in 1977.
 Working alongside Lee Fields, the pair coordinated with Sam Muchnick and NWA to bring various stars from other territories into Mobile, Pensacola, Louisiana and Mississippi.